Rev. Shawn Barnett

 Teacher

-Nathan Klumpp grew up in Michigan in a homeschooling family, and received his bachelor’s degree in history from Hillsdale College in 2004.
+Nathan Klumpp is a husband and father of two children.
+He grew up in Michigan in a homeschooling family, and received his bachelor’s degree in history from Hillsdale College in 2004.
 He later returned to Hillsdale to study classical education, then worked as a kindergarten teacher’s aide, next as a second grade teacher for three years at a classical charter school in Texas, then at a classical school in Michigan.

 Mr. Klumpp has high expectations for his students in both academics and behavior because he takes them seriously as children who need clear, firm direction, and as people made in the image of God.
 He believes that most children are capable of more than many adults expect, and that most subjects can be accessible and interesting if approached as things of beauty and wonder, reinforced by patient practice.
 He also believes that if children learn to love learning, their grades usually will take care of themselves.